-To protect and enhance public green spaces used for recreational purposes throughout the area, including links between open spaces and leisure activities, and ensure new provision in association with new development

-To improve sports provision in and around Farnham

-To protect the cultural attractions of the town
+- 16. To protect and enhance public open spaces used for recreational purposes throughout the area, including links between open spaces and leisure activities, and ensure new provision in association with new development - 16.
+To improve sports provision in and around Farnham - 18.
+To protect the cultural attractions and community buildings of the town